 We study concepts with physical science including how matter is too small to be seen, how the weight of matter is conserved, and that the gravitational force exerted by Earth on objects is directed down.
 Also, we explore the concepts of life science including how the food chain is a cycle of energy.
 Finally, we explore earth and space science.
 Some of the concepts explored during the earth and space unit include the apparent brightness of stars, day and night, and the understanding of shadows.

-Students learn how scientific investigations are conducted and how to understand the findings of the investigation.
-Students then study cells and the importance of respecting life at all stages.
-Next, we learn about the different body systems and that our body is a dwelling place of the Holy Spirit.
-Finally, we learn about the beauty of God’s earth by studying the layers of the Earth, plate tectonics, volcanoes and earthquakes.
+Students use StemScopes and learn how scientific investigations are conducted and how to understand the findings of the investigation.
+Students then study Earth and Space, such as the formation of Motion and Galaxies, all the way to Human impact on the Earth.
+Finally, we learn about the beauty of God’s earth by studying the layers of the Earth, plate tectonics, volcanoes, and earthquakes.

 In sixth grade, we create volcanoes.
-With this project, we research a famous volcano, create a travel brochure and then present the brochure to the class.
-This project links our Science, Language Arts and Religion curriculum together.
+With this project, we research a famous volcano, create a travel brochure, and then present the brochure to the class.
+This project links our Science, Language Arts, and Religion curricula together.